TLS10GC-IP Core Datasheet

 · Signature algorithm: rsa_pss_rsae_sha256

-· Recommend clock frequency at least 180 MHz for highest throughput
+· Recommended Clock Frequency: At least 180 MHz for maximum throughput

 · Customized service for following features